 Road Transportation Operation Permit.
 Under the Regulations on Road Transportation promulgated by the State Council in April 2004 and amended in September 2012, and the Provisions on Administration of Road Transportation and Stations (Sites) issued by the Ministry of Transport in June 2005 and amended subsequently in July 2008, April 2009 and March 2012, anyone engaging in the business of operating road transportation and stations (sites) must obtain a Road Transportation Operation Permit, and each vehicle used for shipping must have a Road Transportation Certificate.
-Jiangsu Jingdong and its 15 branches and Jingbangda have obtained Road Transportation Operation Permits, and Jiangsu Jingdong's other branches and Jingbangda's branches are in the process of applying for additional Road Transportation Operation Permits.
+As of September 30, 2014, Jiangsu Jingdong and its 24 branches and Jingbangda and its 3 branches have obtained Road Transportation Operation Permits, and Jiangsu Jingdong's other branches and Jingbangda's other branches are in the process of applying for additional Road Transportation Operation Permits.
 See "Risk Factors-Any lack of requisite approvals, licenses or permits applicable to our business may have a material and adverse impact on our business, financial condition and results of operations."